esemsc-3b60f913/mdm_assessment/README.md

 - **Output Types:** Scalars return as `float`, arrays as `ndarray`.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the IMPERIAL License.